 - modifications and enforcement of orders

 Family Court Tool Kits

 Several Florida Supreme Court steering committees and the Office of Court Improvement have developed three Judicial Tool Kits.
-The first two tool kits were designed to assist judges and court staff with implementing promising practices regarding the identification of related cases, case processing, and Family Law Advisory Groups.
+The first tool kit covers "the basics" of family court.
+The second addresses legal issues that occur while coordinating related cases.
 The most recent tool kit, developed in 2015, provides information about child development and trauma.